 Schmidt attended the Kansas City Art Institute and earned a BFA in 1974, and then went on to complete an MFA two years later at the University of California, Davis.
 In 2007 he retired from a 26-year career as a professor of art at Montana State University.
 His large-scale paintings and sculptures comment on economic injustice, environmental destruction, and political dysfunction.
-He is member of several artist collectives, including Paintaillica, The Living Breathing Thing, Free Art School, and the Rat Trap Clay Club.
-MAM is grateful to Art Bridges for making this ground-breaking exhibition possible.
+He is a member of several artist collectives, including Paintaillica, The Living Breathing Thing, Free Art School, and the Rat Trap Clay Club.

 Guston: A Conversation on Race: February 19, 7 PM

 Art Swing @ MAM with Arleo, Buck, Quick-to-See Smith, Notkin, and Schmidt: Friday, March 15, 5–8 PM

 Poetry Reading with John Yau: April 5, 8:30 PM